 You Can Sue If Your Employer Violates Lunch Break Laws California

 If your employer requires you to remain at the worksite or work facility during your meal period, you must be paid for your break, even if you aren’t “on duty.”
-Meal breaks are supposed to be free time for you as an employee to do whatever you want, and requiring you to remain at work during unpaid time is illegal.
+Meal periods are supposed to be free time for you as an employee to do whatever you want, and requiring you to remain at work during unpaid time is illegal.

 The exact time when you take your meal break, and when you return from your meal break must be recorded.
-This means that employees must record their meal break times in a time-keeping system in order to make sure the law is being followed.
+This means that employees must record their 30-minute meal break times in a time-keeping system in order to make sure the law is being followed.